Coayer/minutePing/README.md

 The WebREPL gives remote access to your minutePing installation.
 It can be used to check logs in realtime and modify the `config.json` file.

-Follow the WebREPL steps of the installation guide, but changing the address inside the WebREPL to the board's IP on your Wi-Fi network.
+Enter the IP address of your board in a web browser.
+You should see the status page.
+Click the "Administrator interface" link.
 To fetch the existing `config.json` file from the board, use the "Get a file" option.
 Click the terminal widget and press `CTRL+C` to stop minutePing.
 The board will then reboot automatically.

 #### Updating minutePing firmware